LEGO® CONTRIBUTIONS: Graphics & Minifigure Design

 Funny thing is, I never really had a LEGO set growing up.
 Truth is, we just couldn’t afford one.
 So getting the chance to work with LEGO later in life felt surreal—almost magical.
 It was one of those moments that reminded me just how far creativity can and will take you.

 Designing for LEGO taught me a lot about craft and the importance of caring for the smallest details.
 Learning to balance creativity with production constraints continues to shape how I approach my work today, especially in projects like brand identity.
-It also reminded me to find inspiration in the little things—some of the original minifigures I designed were based on my own family members.
+That experience also reminded me to find inspiration in the little things; some of the original minifigures I designed were inspired by my own family.
+It wasn’t about making them look like us, but about capturing the small dynamics and warmth that make even the tiniest characters feel real.

 I’ll always be grateful to the LEGO Group and the LEGO® City team for letting me be part of something so special.